dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yes right I had a I
+yes right I had
-had a late on and she mentioned she was likes flicks is a tank yeah I'd love to have him on by the way but uh that's for another day but yeah she said like he's a machine
+a late on and she mentioned she was likes flicks is a tank I'd love to have him on by the way but that's for another day but she said like he's a machine

 **Matt:**
- so that's awesome yeah so
+ so that's awesome so
 thank God you know he's doing his thing and he's and he's got the right mind set on that and that's why I think you guys